TPhaahla/ConsrVac/README.md

 # ConsrVac
 A react-native application to notify users of vaccine appointment once registered.
-This project was undertaken by Students at the University of Cape Town.
+This program was built at the University of Cape Town.

 ## Mobile View
 ![alt text](./assets/iPhoneView.png)